nora-zajzon/CSE15LLab3/lab.md

 `<br>`./ar130.txt:        physical support and critical soluble factors [ 43].
 Our `<br>`./1471-2253-2-5.txt:          the alveolar values.
 For extremely soluble solutes such `<br>`./1471-2091-2-13.txt:        as a soluble protein in the .` . . .
 <br>Explanation: This option in the grep command is used to limit the number of matches returned by grep.
 It specifies the maximum number of matching lines to be displayed in all files in the working directory.
 The fixed string is identifying the string "souble" within the text.
+The --directories=recurse option specifies that the command should recurse into directories during its operation, searching for files in subdirectories as well.

 Work Cited: